Double-estimation-friendly inference for high-dimensional misspecified models: Discussion

 The DEF property holds for a test statistic $T$ if the following is true.
-Under $H_0: X \ci Y |Z$ we have $T \indist {\mathcal N}(0,1)$ when at least one among the $Y$- and $X$-model holds.
-Examples of such test statistics include the following ones: \begin{enumerate}[(i)] \item $T_{\OLS}$, the standard $t$-statistic for testing significance of the parameter corresponding to $X$ as laid out in Theorem~\ref{thm:lm}; \item $T_{\GLM}$, the modified Wald statistic with a correction factor $\eqref{eq:correction}$ for the standard error as discussed in Section~\ref{sec:low_gen}; \item $T_{\DEF}$ in \eqref{eq:T_DEF} based on a symmetrised version of the debiased Lasso in a high-dimensional linear model as discussed in Theorem~\ref{thm:DEF_lin}; \item $T_{\GENDEF}$ based on a symmetrised version of the debiased Lasso in a high-dimensional weighted linear model as discussed in Section~\ref{sec:high_gen}. \end{enumerate} In the cases of (iii) and (iv), we explicitly model both the $X$ and $Y$ regressions, and also explicitly build in symmetry into the test statistics to reflect the symmetry of the null hypothesis.
-The first two examples, which relate to low-dimensional settings, are not obviously engineered to have the DEF property.
+Under $H_0: X \ci Y \,|\,Z$ we have $T \indist {\mathcal N}(0,1)$ when at least one among the $Y$ and $X$-model holds.
+Examples of such test statistics include the following ones: \begin{enumerate}[(i)] \item $T_{\OLS}$, the standard $t$-statistic for testing significance of the parameter corresponding to $X$ as laid out in Theorem~\ref{thm:lm}; \item $T_{\GLM, 1}$ and $T_{\GLM, 2}$, the modified Wald statistics with correction factors (see $\eqref{eq:correction}$) for the standard error as discussed in Section~\ref{sec:low_gen}; \item $T_{\DEF}$ in \eqref{eq:T_DEF} based on a symmetrised version of the debiased Lasso in a high-dimensional linear model as discussed in Theorem~\ref{thm:DEF_lin}; \item $T_{\GENDEF}$ based on a symmetrised version of the debiased Lasso in high-dimensional generalised linear models as discussed in Section~\ref{sec:high_gen}. \end{enumerate} In cases (iii) and (iv), we explicitly model both the $X$ and $Y$ regressions, and also explicitly build in symmetry into the test statistics to reflect the symmetry of the null hypothesis.
+On the other hand, the first two examples, which relate to low-dimensional settings, are not obviously engineered to have the DEF property.
 An interesting finding here is that the these classical test statistics implicitly use a linear $X$-model.
 We may speculate that this hidden robustness of classical significance tests to potentially severe $Y$-model misspecification has in some way contributed to their popularity and usefulness given that all models---but as we have established here, \emph{not} all inferential tools---are wrong \citep{box1976science}.

 As a separate point of interest, we argue that confidence intervals in high-dimensional settings should be constructed via inversion of tests instead of relying directly on asymptotic distribution theory for the relevant pivot.
 Supporting empirical evidence is given in Section~\ref{sec:high_conf}.